samd12/dji_system.bin/README.md

 # dji_system.bin
 Archive of DJI dji_system.bin firmware files.

-DJI is currently in violation of GPL... these binaries are intended to be distributed to end users that have purchased the drone,and are seeking to downgrade their aircraft back to its factory state.
+DJI is currently in violation of GPL... these binaries are intended to be distributed to end users that have purchased either an inspire2, Mavic, Spark, or P4 variant drone,and are seeking to downgrade their aircraft back to its factory state.

 Please contact FSF and ask for the GPL source code that DJI uses to be published.